cycle/docs/docs/en/annotated/entity.md

 > The column definition is identical to the one used for the property.

 ## Merging annotations
-The Annotated Entities extension supports the ability to merge table definitions provided by linked Mapper, Source, Repository and Constrain classes.
+The Annotated Entities extension supports the ability to merge table definitions provided by linked Mapper, Source, Repository and Scope classes.
 This approach can be useful in cases when you want to implement domain functionality like auto timestamps or soft deletes.

 ```php
 /**